turbot/steampipe-mod-aws-insights/README.md

 - Is versioning enabled?
 - What are the relationships between closely connected resources like IAM users, groups, and policies?

-Dashboards are available for the following services:
+Dashboards are available for 15+ services, including CloudTrail, EC2, IAM, RDS, S3, VPC, and more!

-- ACM
-- CloudTrail
-- DynamoDB
-- EBS
-- EC2
-- IAM
-- KMS
-- Lambda
-- RDS
-- Redshift
-- S3
-- VPC
-- And more!

 ## Getting started